JeremieVilpellet/Fractionnal-BM-with-Fourier-transform/README.md

+""" Result based on the article on the repo """

-Efficient computationnal method to simulate fractionnal brownian motion trajectories.
+Efficient computationnal method to simulate (approximation) fractionnal brownian motion trajectories.

+Efficient python code and demonstration of the convergence.